Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: The Win-Lose Algorithm

-\begin{corollary} Given an MDP with a B\"uchi objective, the symbolic \iwl\ algorithm (\siwl) iteratively computes the subsets of the almost-sure winning set and its complement, and in the end correctly computes the set $\waa(\Buchi(T))$ and the algorithm runs in $O(\sqrt{K_E} \cdot n)$ symbolic steps, where $K_E$ is the maximum number of edges in an scc of the graph of the MDP. \end{corollary}
+\begin{corollary} Given an MDP with a B\"uchi objective, the symbolic \iwl\ algorithm (\siwl) iteratively computes the subsets of the almost-sure winning set and its complement, and in the end correctly computes the set $\waa(\Buchi(T))$.
+The algorithm \siwl\ requires $O(\sqrt{K_E} \cdot n)$ symbolic steps, where $K_E$ is the maximum number of edges in an scc of the graph of the MDP. \end{corollary}

 \begin{remark} It is clear from the complexity of the \wl\ and \iwl\ algorithms that they would perform better for MDPs where the graph has many small scc's, rather than few large ones. \end{remark}

 {\mathsf{FW}} {{\sc SkelFwd}} {{\sc ImprovedSkelFwd}} {{\sc SymbolicScc}} {{\sc ImprovedSymbolicScc}} {{\sc SCCFind}} {{\sc ImprovedSCCFind}} {\mathsf{NewState}} {\mathsf{NewSet}} {\mathsf{SCC}} {\mathsf{FWSet}}